Remote Access

 Use Remote Access Settings to manage devices and connections.

-- Paired Devices shows saved browsers, when they were added, and when they were last seen.
-Use Revoke to remove access.
+- Trusted Browsers shows saved browsers, their session origin, saved reconnect status, when they were added, when they were last seen, and whether any are live now.
+Use Revoke Browser to remove access and invalidate that browser's saved reconnect grant.

 - Active Connections shows connected browsers and how many sessions each has attached.
 Use Close to disconnect one.